ABOUT OUR CENTRE

 At our Centre you can develop friendships, have fun, exchange ideas or learn new skills as well as take advantage of our wonderful occasional childcare service.
 We aim to meet the needs and interests of our community so your ideas and input are always welcome.
-The Centre receives funding from City of Kingston Council, the Department of Health and Human Services and Department of Education and Early Childhood Development.
+The Centre receives funding from City of Kingston Council and the Department of Health and Human Services.

 The current Chelsea Heights Community Centre building was opened in October 1986, replacing a ‘Nissen Hut’.
 Throughout its history the Centre has provided a wide range of activities and classes to suit members from all age groups and sectors of the Chelsea Heights community.

-For the very young a playgroup has operated from the Centre for it’s entire history and the occasional childcare service has been in operation since 1990.
+For the very young a playgroup has operated from the Centre for it’s entire history.
+An occasional childcare service was in operation from 1990 to 2019.
 For older children and youth the Centre has hosted the Chelsea Heights Youth Club, CHYRP (Chelsea Heights Youth Recreation Programme) and a range of other activities from art classes to dance and karate.

 In 1987 community members formed the ‘Get up and Go Group for ‘Over 50’s’.
 This lively group operated from the Centre providing a great range of activities until moving to a new venue during building renovations in 2000.
 A new Seniors Group replaced this shortly afterwards.
 Activities for those with a creative flair have long been a feature of the Centre, including such things as painting, lead lighting, paper tole, calligraphy, bonsai and many, many more.
 Since 1987 an informal group has met at the centre on Monday afternoon to enjoy each other’s company and exchange tips and ideas as they each work on their own craft projects.